Temporomandibular Disorders (TMD) - Surgery

 does not guarantee a cure and can further damage the temporomandibular joint.

-Because most TM disorders can be treated nonsurgically, most doctors believe that surgery should be the last option tried and should
+Because most TMDs can be treated nonsurgically, most doctors believe that surgery should be the last option tried and should

 be avoided if possible.